Lachrynier/BSc_Code/README.md

 ### `core.py`

 This file contains the major functions and classes used throughout the project, including those required by `plotting.py`.
+These are mostly documented and open to reuse.

 ### `plotting.py`

 This file contains the code to generate the majority of the plots, primarily related to 2D reconstructions, for the report.
+This is structured such that one figure usually corresponds to one function.
+Each function is short and the code should be self-documenting.

 ### `notebooks/`